 - 3.6 Members should be aware that the indicative savings levels for the period 2017/18 onwards are subject to a number of high level assumptions.
 One of these is about the potential level of government grant.
-The Government as part of the 2016/17 settlement offered Councils a four year grant settlement subject to Councils submitting an efficiency plan the Council has submitted an efficiency plan and further announcements on this are expected shortly. - 3.7 During the budget process, members were informed of a number of 'big ticket' items.
+The Government as part of the 2016/17 settlement offered Councils a four year grant settlement subject to Councils submitting an efficiency plan the Council has submitted an efficiency plan and this has been accepted by the Government. - 3.7 During the budget process, members were informed of a number of 'big ticket' items.
 These are typically items of large value that could have a disproportionate impact on the Council's budget if they moved in an adverse fashion.
 Consequently these are monitored very closely and members and officers may occasionally try to influence (through lobbying) any changes that may take place especially when such changes are triggered through changes in national policy.
-These items are included in the Councils Swing o meter as detailed at Appendix A. - 3.8 There continues to be some key budget areas of volatility the most significant of these being;
+These items are included in the Councils Swing o meter as detailed at Appendix A. - 3.8 There continues to be some key budget areas of volatility, these are unchanged to those reported to the November Executive the most significant of these being;

-Projected Variance Reason Borrowing Costs £400,000 (favourable) The Council has continued to use internal reserves as a means of borrowing and has not borrowed externally - resulting in lower borrowing costs.
-Staffing Costs £200,000 (favourable) Fee Income £250,000 (favourable) A number of the Council's main income streams (eg, Planning Fees and Crematorium Income) are generating more income than budgeted at the present time.
+Duala da L Dessen Projected Reason Variance Borrowing Costs £400,000 The Council has continued to use internal (favourable) reserves as a means of borrowing and has not borrowed externally - resulting in lower borrowing costs.
+Staffing Costs £200,000 (favourable) The Council's Flexible Resourcing Review and vacancies have resulted in lower staff costs.
+Fee Income £250,000 (favourable) A number of the Council's main income streams (eg, Planning Fees and Crematorium Income) are generating more income than budgeted at the present time.
 The medium term implications of this will be reviewed through the forthcoming budget process.
 Homelessness £200,000 (adverse) There has been an increase in the number of homeless applications this is reflective of the picture across the country in relation to this issue.